4k4xs4pH1r3/offensive-security/Linux/SA.md

 #

-The db_nmap sessions will be saved in xml for you can restart an early scan using
+The db_nmap sessions will be saved in XML so you can restart an early scan using

     msfconsole
     msfpro
     db_nmap --resume /root/.msf4/local/file.xml

-The history of Metasploit commands are here:
+The history of Metasploit commands is here:

     /root/.msf4/history